GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### The business of software building isn't really high-tech at all.
+It's most of all a business of talking to each other and writing things down.
 >
-> ~ *George Carrette*
+> ~ *Tom DeMarco*

 ---
 ## 🏎 Quick Facts